christianDCdev/osTicket-post-install-config/README.md

 <p>

 - Within osTicket, navigate to "Admin Panel" -> Agents -> Departments
+- Delete the "Maintenance" department to prevent tickets from automatically being sent there
 - Click "Add New Department" then fill out the following fields:
   - Parent: Top Level Department
   - Name: SysAdmins